ray-project/ray/doc/source/using-ray-on-a-cluster.rst

 The command will print out the address of the Redis server that was started (and some other address information).

-Then on all of the other nodes, run the following.
+**Then on all of the other nodes**, run the following.
 Make sure to replace ``<redis-address>`` with the value printed by the command on the head node (it should look something like ``123.45.67.89:6379``).